eclipse-che/che-docs/src/main/pages/framework/framework-overview.md

 * adding client side plugins authored in [JavaScript/TypeScript][ide-extensions-js] (or any other JS frameworks)
 * adding [server side components and agents][server-side-extensions] that get deployed to a workspace machines
 * adding support of [new infrastructure][spi_overview]
-* deploying custom [workspace master components][che_master]
+* deploying custom [workspace master components][che-master]
-* enable language tooling via [Language Servers][language_servers]
+* enable language tooling via [Language Servers][language-servers]

-On top of that Eclipse Che can be integrated into other platforms since it exposes [REST APIs][rest_api] for all server side components which makes it possible to create on demand workspaces serving needs of CI, support, issue tracking and other systems.
+On top of that Eclipse Che can be integrated into other platforms since it exposes [REST APIs][rest-api] for all server side components which makes it possible to create on demand workspaces serving needs of CI, support, issue tracking and other systems.